 - Returning to old behaviors, such as bedwetting or clinginess

 - Use of alcohol, tobacco, or other drugs

-- Children may experience unexplained headaches or body pain
+- Unexplained headaches or body pains

 If a child is experiencing stress or anxiety, there are some practical things a parent or caregiver can do to help.